Please continue to send me any ideas, suggestions and questions. As always, I like seeking feedback.

 2).
-Has contact been made? – If after x-number of attempts and time goes by, the salesperson hasn’t reached the decision maker (or even knows who the decision maker is), then maybe it’s time to hand it off to someone else.
+Has contact been made? – If after x-number of attempts and time goes by, the salesperson hasn’t reached the decision-maker (or even knows who the decision-maker is), then maybe it’s time to hand it off to someone else.
 In exchange, give the salesperson some other qualified leads to pursue.

 3).
-Contact has been made, but you’re not getting anywhere – Let’s say the salesperson has made contact with the decision maker, but an order hasn’t been placed.
-For whatever reason, the decision maker isn’t budging, and no end appears in sight.
+Contact has been made, but you’re not getting anywhere – Let’s say the salesperson has made contact with the decision-maker, but an order hasn’t been placed.
+For whatever reason, the decision-maker isn’t budging, and no end appears in sight.
 The salesperson has been sitting on the lead for months (if not years).
 At this stage, it’s usually better to have the sales manager step in and work closely with the salesperson rather than yank the lead from him.
 Simply handing the lead off to someone else may undermine your efforts, and force your company to start from square one.
 Once your manager has reviewed the situation, he can better determine who and how the lead should be managed.

 4).
-You know someone who could help – If a salesperson has been sitting on a good lead for a while, and you know of a contact who can help you reach the decision maker, what should you do?
+You know someone who could help – If a salesperson has been sitting on a good lead for a while, and you know of a contact who can help you reach the decision-maker, what should you do?
 In that situation, it may be better to hand off the lead to you.
-Sometimes, the salesperson sitting on the lead may be grateful that you’re taking over, because it means he can focus on more productive leads.
+Sometimes, the salesperson sitting on the lead may be grateful that you’re taking over because it means he can focus on more productive leads.
 In addition, he may appreciate your efforts because he doesn’t want to look bad to his sales manager for not closing the sale.
-Sure, he may have some initial resentment towards you, but eventually he may see you as being his white knight rescuing him from a bad situation.
+Sure, he may have some initial resentment towards you, but eventually, he may see you as being his white knight rescuing him from a bad situation.

 Besides laying out some ground rules, another approach to avoid lead squatting to is hold regular pipeline meetings to review leads and accounts.
 Usually, pipeline meetings are held once a week.
 Come to your pipeline prepared.
 Don’t be defensive.
 Tell your manager upfront if you are having problems with specific leads or accounts.
 Ask him for his advice – after all, he’s the manager!

-If you know you’re not getting anywhere with a lead, and you’ve tried everything you can, recommend that the account be transferred to someone else.
+If you know you’re not getting anywhere with a lead, and you’ve tried everything you can, recommend that the account is transferred to someone else.
 While some may consider this a show of weakness, in reality, most good managers will see this as a sign of strength and maturity on your part.
 Better to cut your losses early than let them linger on to have your competitors pluck your sale from the company.

 Remember, your leads and accounts don’t belong to you.
 They belong to your employer.
 Like it or not, your employer sometimes needs to make unpopular decisions that may not appear to be in your best interest, but what is in the best interest of the company as a whole.